 - The feeling of being different

-- The pressure from family and society
+- The pressures from family and society about ASD

 - Dating and finding a partner

 - The best movies and video games on the market (a popular topic)

 The Sachs Center also has connections through Birch Family Services of Manhattan to find supportive employment for young adults on the Spectrum, and this could help with vocational challenges faced by black individuals with autism.